abyss9408/gam200/README.md

-Bass'N'Kick – 2D Narrative Rhythm Game
+# Bass'N'Kick

 GAM200/250 Software Engineering Project | Team of 8 | Role: Technical Lead

-Developed a Muse Dash–inspired rhythm game using a custom-built game engine created from scratch.
+A 2D Narrative Rhythm game developed using a custom-built game engine created from scratch.
 As Technical Lead, I contributed by:
 - Implementing a custom Entity Component System (ECS) to organize game objects efficiently.
 - Designing a scalable serializer/deserializer to support major game systems.
 - Setting up the level editor, including inspector, scene/game viewports, and entity hierarchy.